bluekvirus/Stage.js/implementation/HOWTO.md

 Application.setup({
     /*----------------------configure-----------------------*/
     fullScreen: //false | true,
-    icings/curtains: //fixed overlay regions,
+    curtains: //fixed overlay regions,
-    defaultContext/defaultView: //your default context name to show in navRegion,
+    defaultView: //your default context name to show in navRegion,
     baseAjaxURI: //your base url for using with Application.remote(),
     websockets: //websocket paths to initialize,
     viewSrcs: //view dynamic loading base path.